Working in a Hospital in Solomon Islands

 worn in the hospital, but this was simply never observed by

 doctors.
 Nurses are wearing white uniforms.
-Doctors are wearing
+Most doctors do not

 As of 01 June 2012, smoking is prohibited

 in workplaces, schools, hospitals, and on public transport.

 Internet access in Honiara:

 Internet access in Gizo is terrible.
 The Internet office